Bolton School Senior Girls

 - it is enclosed with the prospectus

-Before applying, parents are advised to read the Admissions Policy, which includes details of provision for SEND, EAL and detailed information about our Entrance Testing Day, Interview and Offer Process.
+Before applying, parents are advised to read the Admissions Policy (download at the bottom of this page), which includes details of provision for SEND, EAL and detailed information about our Entrance Testing Day, Interview and Offer Process.

 Year 7 Entry

 Each of these tests is designed to test "innate" ability.
-Practice papers are available from any good bookshop (look for GL Assessment 11+ practice papers) or online here (download the free ‘familiarisation materials’ or purchase the multiple choice packs).
+Practice papers are available from any good bookshop (look for GL Assessment 11+ practice papers) or online here (download the free ‘familiarisation materials’ or purchase the practice packs).

 As an indication of the required standard, we would normally expect your daughter's teacher to be predicting Level 5 in the Key Stage 2 SATs test.